alpinebuster/as-docs/content/as/formats.md

 description: formats
 hidetoc: true
 authors:
-  - Wackyblocks
-  - JannisX11
-  - TDY2012
+  - alpinebuster
 ---

-# Blockbench Format Features
+# AS Format Features

-Blockbench has a number of built-in formats that optimize the interface and workflow for specific exports.
+AS has a number of built-in formats that optimize the interface and workflow for specific exports.
 This list attempts to give an overview over the features that each format enables, and where they can be used.

 | |Java Block/Item|Bedrock Model|Bedrock Legacy|Modded Entity|OptiFine Entity|OptiFine Part|Generic Model|GeckoLib Model